 Senior Lecturer in Art and Design at AUT University

-Blog on Latent grant iPad/iPhone project at:
+See blog and visual summaries on Latent grant iPad/iPhone project at:

 Current research interests include: iPad/new media in tertiary education, the future of the book, animatiom, aesthetics in nature photography, the erotics of art, evolutionary origins of aesthetics, evocritism, poetry, and digital books.

 Selected exhibitions, presentations and publications

 Kaiser, L. (2012).
 I want to be citated: Karaoke [Poster - A1 plan printing] in Marker, a group exhibition curated by Kim Paton.
 RAMP gallery, Wintec, Hamilton, NZ.
 29 May – 15 June.
 Installation image below, and colour version of poster LHS.